How to boost your immunity while self-isolating

 As well as supplementing our diets, we can help boost our immunity with the lifestyle choices we make.
 Stress damages the immune system and makes us more prone to infections.
 “Chronic stress really impacts immune system as it causes a reduction in absorption of nutrients – because it affects digestion – and impacts thyroid function and will cause the body to prioritise production of stress hormones over other hormones which will impact immunity,” explains Karen.
 Ideally address the sources of stress in your life and take measures to minimise their effects and make sure you do all you can to support your immunity.

 When we sleep we also fight bugs before they can take hold so make sure you are not burning the candle at both ends.
-It can be tempting to snuggle in for the winter and abandon exercise too but that’s not going to help your immunity.
+It can be tempting to snuggle in while self-isolating and abandon exercise too but that’s not going to help your immunity.
 “Exercise increases blood flow which promotes the process of expelling toxic waste out of your body,” says Amy.
 “The improved blood circulation also promotes circulation of antibodies and white blood cells that are important for fighting off infections.
 As little as 20 minutes of walking five days a week can help your immune system perform at its best.”